Chinese New Year is quite a celebration for the Chinese in Singapore. We usually…

-If you are wearing gloves on your hands, roll them in between your palm well, and the jam should not get “furry” on the surface.
+If you are wearing gloves on your hands, roll the pineapple jam in between your palm to form a nice round ball.

 On the other hand, if you are not wearing gloves, have a small bowl of water on the table while rolling the jam.
-If the balls start to get sticky and “furry” on the surface, dab some water onto your fingers and palm, and roll them again.
+If the balls start to get sticky and “furry” on the surface, dab some water onto your fingers and palm, and continue rolling.

-In this recipe, I have also wrapped the pastry dough into 2 or 3 portions to chill.
-By rolling out the pastry dough portion by portion, it will not soften too much while rolling and cutting.
+In this recipe, I have also separated the pastry dough into 2 or 3 portions to chill.
+I like to use the dough in smaller portions so that it will not soften too much while rolling and cutting in our hot weather.